flyx/OpenGLAda/doc/01-api.md

 ## Runtime Binding

 All features that were introduced in OpenGL 1.2 or later will not be expected to be available.
-OpenGLAda queries the neccessary function pointers at runtime and raises a `Feature_Not_Supported_Exception` when a function is not available from the system's OpenGL implementation.
+OpenGLAda queries the neccessary function pointers at runtime for all wrapped OpenGL functions.
+You should make sure the functionality you want to use is available before calling it, because if it is not, you will get a `Constraint_Error`.
 The querying will be done once by calling `GL.Init`.

 The call to `GL.Init` should be made after an OpenGL context has been created and has been made current.
 Note that the `Glfw` package does this automatically